John Barclay (anatomist): Works

 Barclay contributed the article Physiology to the third edition of the Encyclopædia Britannica (1797).
 He developed ideas for a nomenclature of human anatomy based on scientific principles in A New Anatomical Nomenclature (1803).
 In 1808, he published a treatise on The Muscular Motions of the Human Body, arranged according to regions and systems, and with applications to surgery.
 This was followed in 1812 by his Description of the Arteries of the Human Body, the result of original study and dissection.
 A second edition appeared in 1820.

 He furnished descriptive matter to a series of plates illustrating the human skeleton and the skeletons of some animals, engraved by Edward Mitchell of Edinburgh in 1819–20.
 Several of his lectures on anatomy were published posthumously in 1827.
 Another work was An Inquiry into the Opinions, Ancient and Modern, concerning Life and Organisation, published in 1822.
 In this work Barclay gives a spirited defense of vitalism against a catalogue of thinkers he considered to be advocates of materialistic theories of life, including Erasmus Darwin, William Lawrence and Jean-Baptiste Fray.
 The noted Scottish zoologist and geologist John Fleming wrote that Concerning Life and Organization "should be perused with care by every student of Anatomy and Natural History, as an effective preservative against the doctrines of Materialism".

 He wrote Remarks on Mr. John Bell's Anatomy of the heart & arteries under the name "Jonathan Dawplucker, Esq."

 Family

 Barclay married Eleanora, daughter of his former employer Sir James Campbell of Aberuchill, in 1811.
+They had no children and after his death she married Charles Oliphant WS.